 - Shivering (Shivering may not always be visibly noticeable.
 Touch your cat from time to time so you can feel whether or not he is shivering.)

-- Lifting or holding his paws up like he’s in pain
+- Lifting or holding their paws up like they’re in pain

 - Looking for shelter